Memset/tcp_fallback/README.rst

 All the requests will be forwarded to the first working backend on a list.
-When a backend connection fails, the client connection is closed and the backend is marked as non-working to be probed in background.
+When a backend connection fails, the client connection is closed and the backend is marked as non-working to be probed in the background.
 Once the backend connectivity is restored, the backend is marked back to be used by the proxy.

-Because the proxy works at TPC level, it can be used with any TCP based service.
+Because the proxy works at TCP level, it can be used with any TCP based service.

 Build
 -----

 Go 1.0 or later is required: http://golang.org/

-The proxy can be built with:
+Fetch and build with:

+  go get github.com/memset/tcp_fallback

+and this will build the binary in `$GOPATH/bin`.
+You can then modify the source and submit patches.

+Or checkout the source in the traditional way, change to the directory and type:

- go build tcp_fallback.go
+ go build

 Usage
 -----